What Triggers the Verification Requirement

 - Use automated reminders that escalate as deadlines approach

-- Escalating reminders: Notifications at 7, 3, and 1 days remaining for Section 608; at 5, 2, and 1 days for Subpart C.
+- Escalating reminders fire at 7, 3, and 1 days remaining for Section 608, and at 5, 2, and 1 days for Subpart C.

-- Compliance dashboard: Pending tests appear with color-coded urgency.
-Overdue tests are flagged prominently.
+- Compliance dashboard displays pending tests with color-coded urgency; overdue tests are flagged prominently.

-- Linked records: Initial test, follow-up test, and repair record all link to the same equipment profile for a complete audit trail.
+- Linked records tie the initial test, follow-up test, and repair together on the same equipment profile for a complete audit trail.

-- Failed test workflow: Recording a failed follow-up prompts a new repair log and creates a fresh deadline automatically.
+- Failed test workflow logs a new repair and creates a fresh deadline automatically.

 Key Takeaways